pypa/packaging.python.org/source/guides/dropping-older-python-versions.rst

 .. tip::

         When dropping a Python version, it might also be rewarding to upgrade the project's code syntax generally, apart from updating the versions used in visible places (like the testing environment).
-Tools like pyupgrade_ can simplify this task.
+Tools like pyupgrade_ or `ruff <https://docs.astral.sh/ruff/linter/>`_ can automate some of this work.

 .. _discourse-discussion: https://discuss.python.org/t/requires-python-upper-limits/12663
 .. _pyupgrade: https://pypi.org/project/pyupgrade/